 - Inaccessibility to the property

-- Property uninhabitable
+- Property being uninhabitable

 - Essential advertised points of interest unavailable

-Examples of Typically Invalid Complaints
+Typically Invalid Complaints

 - Minor dust on surfaces or spider webs

-- Old-fashioned furniture or interior
+- Old-fashioned furniture or interior design

-- Failure to read the advertisement properly
+- Guest failure to read the advertisement properly

-Minor
+Minor Issues

 Small inconveniences that do not impact the usability of the property or the overall stay.

-Examples: not enough cutlery, worn furniture, non-essential appliances not working (toaster, coffee machine).
+Examples: Not enough cutlery, worn furniture, non-essential appliances not working (toaster, coffee machine).

-Moderate
+Moderate Issues

 Issues that affect comfort or parts of the property's functionality, but the stay can continue.

-Major
+Major Issues

 Issues that significantly limit the intended use of the property or create serious disruption.

-Severe
+Severe Issues

 The property is not usable or accessible, or there is a serious health, safety, or privacy breach.
 The guest may not be able to stay or may need to leave.